 QINETIQ NORTH AMERICA, DIRECTOR

 MBDA, INC., FORMER CHAIRMAN OF THE BOARD

-Scott Webster is a Director of Orbital ATK, Inc., a global aerospace and defense prime contractor.
+Scott Webster is Chairman of the Board of Cobham Advanced Electronic Solutions.
+Mr. Webster is a Director on the proxy board of QinetiQ North America, the U.S. subsidiary of the United Kingdom’s premier defense technology company.
+He is a Director of Orbital ATK, Inc., a global aerospace and defense prime contractor.
 He was a co-founder and Director of Orbital Sciences Corporation from inception through the company’s merger with ATK.
-Mr. Webster is a Director on the proxy board of QinetiQ North America, the U.S. subsidiary of the United Kingdom’s premier defense technology company.
 He was Chairman of the Board of MBDA, Inc., the U.S. subsidiary of Europe’s largest missile system producer.
-As Chief Executive Officer of ORBCOMM, Orbital’s pioneering satellite data communications subsidiary, he managed procurement, launch and operation of a constellation of 35 satellites, established global distribution channels, and supervised the rollout of worldwide commercial service.
+As Chief Executive Officer of ORBCOMM, he managed procurement, launch and operation of a constellation of 35 satellites, established global distribution channels, and supervised the rollout of worldwide commercial service.
 As President of Orbital’s launch system subsidiary, he led a team that completed more than 40 successful space launches while tripling revenue.
 Mr. Webster was on the team that developed Pegasus, the world’s first privately developed space launch vehicle that resulted in Orbital’s winning the National Medal of Technology, America’s highest science and technology honor.
-Mr. Webster is the recipient of Harvard’s Alumni Achievement Award, the highest honor conferred by the Harvard Business School.
+Mr. Webster is the recipient of the Harvard Alumni Achievement Award, the highest honor conferred by the Harvard Business School.
 The Arthur Rock Center for Entrepreneurship recently named him one of its “Rock Stars.”
 Mr. Webster holds a master’s degree in business administration from the Harvard Business School and a bachelor’s degree in mechanical engineering from the University of Minnesota.